Creating and managing workflows

 Good for: Competitive losses with known contract periods

-Coordinating Flows and Callbacks
+Coordinating workflows and callbacks

 Flows and callbacks work together, but you need to think about how they interact.